Learning Hub

 While SIP ALG is meant to make your network easier to secure, it is often poorly designed and implemented.
 Because SIP ALG inspects the SIP packets before they are delivered to the client, it can sometimes modify packets.
 SIP, like HTTP, is a text-based protocol, so any alteration in its syntax can cause errors.
 Consider what would happen if you removed the colon from the address https://voxtelesys.com.
 The connection would fail.
 The same is true for SIP.
 Any alteration of the SIP header can corrupt the packets and make them unreadable, causing a failure in communication.

 Many firewalls and routers come with SIP ALG already enabled (NOTE: Cisco calls this SIP Fix Up).
-It is recommended to disable SIP ALG for proper SIP firewall security and operation,
+It is recommended to disable SIP ALG for proper SIP firewall security and operation.

 How to Disable SIP ALG

-Before you proceed, all network changes should be approved by the network administrator.
 Settings for SIP ALG are generally found in a router’s admin panel.
 However, every router is different and it is recommended to check your device's manufacturer support documentation.
 We have put together a list of common routers with links and instructions, which you can download here.
 If a specific router is not included, check the manufacturer’s support documentation.

 SIP Providers and SIP Firewall Security